kitspace/jelly/README.md

 You can buy most of the parts through the [kitnic.it page](https://kitnic.it/boards/github.com/monostable/jelly) but you will also need:

-- pager vibration motors
+- Pager vibration motors
-- tilt switches
+- Tilt switches
-- toothbrush heads
+- Toothbrush heads
-- cable ties
+- Cable ties